-Old Flo appeared serene and calm in the Yorkshire countryside.
+Old Flo appeared serene countryside.
 But a move back to London was on the cards

-In September 2017, Old Flo was carefully lifted onto a lorry, and wrapped in protective material.
+In September 2017, Old Flo was wrapped in protective material.
 Her return home had started

-The sculpture was given a thorough clean by a specialist restorer before beginning her 200-mile trip to Canary Wharf
+The sculpture was given a restorer before beginning her 200-mile trip to Canary Wharf

-Canary Wharf was abandoned due to gale-force winds.
+The first date to place her in Canary Wharf was abandoned due to gale-force winds.
 Days later, conditions were just right

-John Biggs, Mayor of Tower Hamlets.
-"It's reconnecting the old and the new," he said with good 24-hour security.
-At the time, Tower Hamlets Council had no location of its own that was suitable, so the Mayor of Tower Hamlets, John So, until 2022, this loved, well-travelled East End woman, who has seen so much, will call Canary Wharf her home.
-"We are honoured to have been asked to look after this well-loved artwork on behalf of the people of the borough" Sir George Iacobescu, Chairman and CEO, Canary Wharf Group
+Her return was welcomed by John Biggs, Mayor of Tower Hamlets.
+"It's reconnecting the old and the new," he said "We are honoured to have been asked to look after this well-loved artwork on behalf of the people of the borough" Sir George lacobescu, Chairman and CEO, Canary Wharf Group

-Moore's sculptures of people were of women - the Old Flo's female form fascinated him six sisters One of the advantages of casting a sculpture (see pages 4-5) is that you can create a number of versions of the same work of art Seven casts were made of Draped Seated Woman - Old Flo is Cast Two.
+Old Flo's six sisters Most of Henry Moore's sculptures of people were of women - the female form fascinated him One of the advantages of casting a sculpture (see pages 4-5) is that you can create a number of versions of the same work of art Seven casts were made of Draped Seated Woman - Old Flo is Cast Two.
 Cast Zero is on display just a few miles upriver, in London's Tate Britain gallery.
 The other versions can be found all round the world.
 Although each cast of Draped Seated Woman might look the same at a distance, they are all slightly different.
 The surface finish, or patina, of the bronze will vary according to where the sculpture is kept, if it's indoors or outdoors, and the climate.
 Also, they are all displayed on different sorts of pedestals.
-Most of Henry

 Cast Zero

-Tate Britain.
-London
+Tate Britain, London

 This is the artist's edition which Henry Moore kept for himself.
 It weighs 1.6 tonnes - that's about the same weight as a family car!
 In 1978, Henry Moore gave 36 other sculptures to the Tate, as well as maguettes and drawings.

+Cast Four

-Cast Four Yale University Art Gallery, USA This cast holds a special memory for Bill Clinton, ex-President of the USA, and his wife Hillary.
+Yale University Art Gallery, USA

+This cast holds a special memory for Bill Clinton, ex-President of the USA, and his wife Hillary.
 On their first date at university, Hillary sat in the cast's lap as she and Bill talked.
 She stayed there the whole evening, just chatting!

+Cast One

-Cast One Kunst- und Museumsverein Wuppertal, Germany The locals didn't really like her when she was first displayed.
+Kunst- und Museumsverein Wuppertal, Germany

+The locals didn't really like her when she was first displayed.
 In fact, someone poured tar over her and stuck feathers on!
 Times have changed and she is now a much-loved resident of Wuppertal.